This cells setups the environment when executed in Google Colab.

 [8]:

-from cedalion.vis import time_series
+from cedalion.vis.misc import time_series_gui

 # this calls a GUI to interactively select channels from a 2D probe.